-McAdoo, a Democrat, was the representative for New Jersey's 7th congressional district from 1889 to 1891.
+McAdoo was the representative for New Jersey’s 7th congressional district and was a Democrat.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, McAdoo missed 594 of 1,547 roll call votes, which is 38.4%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.